iisafriyanti/ASTE-RL-ID/README.md

 ## Data
-### ASTE-Data-V2
+### IndoLEGO-ABSA
-ASTE-Data-V2 is originally released by the paper "Position-Aware Tagging for Aspect Sentiment Triplet Extraction".
-It can be downloaded here: https://github.com/xuuuluuu/SemEval-Triplet-data/tree/master/ASTE-Data-V2-EMNLP2020.
+IndoLEGO-ABSA is originally released by the paper "Indo LEGO-ABSA: a multitask generative aspect based sentiment analysis for Indonesian language".
+It can be downloaded [here](https://github.com/rdyzakya/IndoLEGO-ABSA/tree/main/data).

 ## Requirements